Many companies issue stock options for their employees. When used appropriately, these options can be worth a lot of

 - Vesting date: The date you can exercise your options according to the terms of your employee stock option plan

-- Exercise date – the date you do exercise your options
+- Exercise date: The date you exercise your options

-- Expiration date – the date by which you must exercise your options or they will expire
+- Expiration date: The date by which you must exercise your options before they expire

 How They Work

 To understand how a typical employee stock option plan works, let’s look at an example.

-Assume on 1/1/2019 you are issued employee stock options that provide you the right to buy 1,000 shares of Widget at a price of $10.00 a share.
-You must do this by 1/1/2029.
-On Valentine's Day in 2024 Widget stock reaches $20.00 a share and you decide to exercise your employee stock options:
+Suppose that on January 1, 2019, you are issued employee stock options that provide you the right to buy 1,000 shares of Widget at a price of $10.00 per share.
+You must do that by January 1, 2029.
+On Valentine's Day in 2024, Widget stock reaches $20.00 per share, and you decide to exercise your employee stock options:

 - Your grant price is $10.00 per share.